 "I have just taken on the role of JRSO which is great and very exciting.
 We are planning a 'be bright and be seen' day soon' Year 6

 "Being a JRSO is fun.
 I loved the training and I am looking forward to my assembly."
 Year 5

 Our team of Peer mentors are there to help other children.
 They can help when someone is upset or has a problem or disagreement which they need a bit of help sorting out.
 The peer mentors will discuss the problem with the individual and help them to sort it out.

 The children can share a problem by talking to any of the mentors or they can write a quick note in our 'worry box'.
 The mentors use this to help someone who is finding it difficult to talk to someone.
 The peer mentors also know when to share something with an adult if they are worried or something more serious is happening.

 "Peer mentor is a lovely job, you get to help children that might have a problem, for example if someone has really damaged someone else's feelings."
 Year 5

 Our School Council

-The council voted for their own chair and secretary who help to organise the meetings with Mr Woolley and prepare the reports for submission to our Governors.
+The council meet with Mr Woolley and prepare the reports of the meetings for submission to our Governors.
 These pictures show our councillors busy at work and of children voting: